 • Set up payment and purchase alerts via text and email.
 If you notice suspicious activity, notify your credit union immediately.
 Mid Oregon members who have CardNav on their smart phone should review their settings for debit card use and alerts.

 Fraudsters are always looking for new ways to access your account information; always be aware of how and where you are making purchases with debit and credit cards to protect yourself from potential threats.
-By diligently following these safety precautions, you can shop with confidence and enjoy a happy holiday season free from fraud and identity theft.
+By diligently following credit-debit card security tips, you can shop with confidence and enjoy a happy holiday season free from fraud and identity theft.
 If you suspect your account has been compromised, contact your credit union immediately for assistance.
 For additional up-to-date information, visit Mid Oregon’s Security and Fraud Center.